JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-12-18-fragmentback.md

 }
 ```

 That actually works!
-But unfortunately the `PasswordFragment` still needs to know what the first screen of the login flow is...
-This cannot just break easily, but it also makes it very complex to build dynamic login flows.
+But unfortunately, the `PasswordFragment` still needs to know what the first screen of the login flow is...
+This won't just break easily, but it also makes it very complex to build dynamic login flows.

-So what would be clean way of setting it up?
+So what would be the clean way of setting it up?

 Well actually... since all login screens together form a separate flow, why not just move them all to a single `LoginActivity`?